 Onawa Bible Baptist Church

-In May of 2002, Tim Hewitt and his family came to Onawa, Iowa with the intention of starting an indepent, fundamental Baptist church.
+In May of 2002, Tim Hewitt and his family came to Onawa, Iowa with the intention of starting an Independent, Fundamental Baptist church.
 At that time there was no Baptist church of any kind in all of Monona County, which consisted of about 10,000 people.

 "We could never have expected to see such blessings for our very first Bible study.
 What a wake up call to our lack of faith."

 So Pastor Hewitt and his family labored to teach their new prospects what a Baptist really is and what they believe.
-God blessed them in the months to come with new vistiors and a couple of families that attended faithfully.
-They soon aquired a building to rent for roughly $300 a month and named their meeting place Monona Baptist Tabernacle.
+God blessed them in the months to come with new visitors and a couple of families that attended faithfully.
+They soon acquired a building to rent for roughly $300 a month and named their meeting place Monona Baptist Tabernacle.

 In that same year Pastor Hewitt began to pursue the possibility of purchasing a building that he had in mind would be good for a church.
 At first, things looked promising, but the Lord closed the door.
-(The interesting thing about the building that Pastor Hewitt was asking God for, is that it was right across the street from the Congregational Church, which God would allow the Monona Baptist Tabernacle to purchase a few years later)
+(The intersting thing about the building that Pastor Hewitt was asking God for, is right across the street from the Congregational Church, which God would allow the Monona Baptist Tabernacle to purchase a few years later.)

 By June of 2006, Matt Sperling, convinced of God's call, moved his family to Onawa to take the role of the pastor.